Nauka (ISS module): Installation of outfitting equipment

-The ERA will be used to remove the RTOd radiator and airlock from Rassvet and transfer them over to Nauka.
-This process is expected to take several months.
+The ERA was used to remove the RTOd radiator on VKD-56 spacewalk and experiment airlock Shk on VKD-57 spacewalk from Rassvet and transfer them over to Nauka.
+This process took several months.

 Another MLM outfitting is a 4 segment external payload interface called means of attachment of large payloads (Sredstva Krepleniya Krupnogabaritnykh Obyektov, SKKO).
-It will be delivered in two parts to Nauka by Progress MS-18 (delivered LCCS part, that is, the four part SKKO frame) and Progress MS-21 (delivered SCCS part, that is, the payload adapter plates) spacecraft as a part of module activation outfitting process.
-Once the nadir end of SKKO is soft docked to Nauka and bolted down, the launch locks on SKKO will be released by the spacewalkers to allow it to be unfolded and extended with its joints self locking in the extended position to create a rigid frame.
-Then the Zenith end of SKKO is soft docked to Nauka and bolted down.
+It was delivered in two parts to Nauka by Progress MS-18 (delivered LCCS part, that is, the four part SKKO frame) and Progress MS-21 (delivered SCCS part, that is, the payload adapter plates) spacecraft as a part of module activation outfitting process.
+Once the nadir end of SKKO was soft docked to Nauka and bolted down, the launch locks on SKKO were released by the spacewalkers to allow it to be unfolded and extended with its joints self locking in the extended position to create a rigid frame.
+Then the Zenith end of SKKO was soft docked to Nauka and bolted down.
 The 3 passive payload adapters and the one active payload adapter (i.e. active remote sensing payload like MIR Priroda's Travers Synthetic Aperture Radar) are then outfitted.
 The SKKO is derived from the setup used on the Priroda module.
-SKKO will be launched inside the Progress spacecraft and transferred to a temporary storage location inside one of the station modules.
+SKKO elements were launched inside the Progress spacecraft and transferred to a temporary storage location inside one of the station modules.
 It was taken outside and installed on the ERA aft facing base point on Nauka during the VKD-55 spacewalk.
 Further follow on hardware is not part of the modules activation outfitting spacewalk series and are yet to be assigned a flight.